Kikwit: Infrastructure decline

 The 1995 Kikwit Ebola outbreak was the second major outbreak of the Ebola virus.
-It originated in a patient who died in January 1995, and the national health officials became aware of the outbreak in April.
-The following month, the virus was idenfied as Ebola and international health workers arrived at the city's general hospital while all other hospitals were ordered to close.
-The epidemic, which ended in late 1995, caused 316 infections and 252 deaths; many were healthcare workers.
+The first death was in January 1995, and the national health officials became aware of the outbreak in April.
+The following month, the virus was identified as Ebola and international health workers arrived at the city's general hospital while all other hospitals were ordered to close.
+This was one of the first instances of a hospital treating Ebola.
+The outbreak solidified local social support for the Catholic Church.
+The epidemic ended in late 1995, after causing 316 infections and 252 deaths; many were healthcare workers.
 The city had no local media at the time, causing uncertainty and misinformation among locals.
-This outbreak was one of the first instances of hospitals treating Ebola.
-The outbreak received wide attention from international news media, and it became one of the most studied epidemics.
+The outbreak received wide attention from international news media and became one of the most studied epidemics.
+According to anthropologist Trisha Phippard, the epidemic positioned Kikwit as a centre of medicine.

-Under a 1998 law, Kikwit's officials were appointed by the President of the DRC, and the mayor was subservient to the governor of Kwilu.
+Under a 1998 law, Kikwit's officials were appointed by the president of the DRC, and the mayor was subservient to the governor of Kwilu.
 A 2006 program of the New Partnership for Africa's Development restored 1,000 hectares of palm plantations, aiming for the industry to be controlled by local enterprises.
-In April 2014, a tribute concert held in Kikwit to honor King Kester Emeneya, who was born in the city, ended in a stampede, killing at least fourteen people in the stadium, following a power failure.
+In April 2014, a tribute concert held in Kikwit to honor King Kester Emeneya, who was born in the city, ended in a stampede, killing at least fourteen people, following the failure of a power generator.
 The phenomenon of gangs known as Kuluna spread to Kikwit from Kinshasa by 2015.
-In response, officials in Kikwit launched the anti-crime Operation Mbita Bango in May 2016, following an announcement by military officials.
+In response, officials in Kikwit launched Operation Mbita Bango in May 2016, following an announcement by military officials.
 This month-long operation involved the arrest of many youths who refused to leave Kuluna gangs.
 At a January 2019 protest led by supporters of opposition leader Martin Fayulu, protesting his loss in the 2018 presidential election, security forces killed at least twelve protestors.
-Although a 2008 law organised Kikwit into an elected, decentralised government, its officials continued to be appointed by the President until November 2022, and the first municipal elections were held in December 2023.